anthony0605/Rolling_Glory/README.md

 Documentation for the framework can be found on the [Lumen website](https://lumen.laravel.com/docs).

+##However, if you are not using Homestead, you will need to make sure your server meets the following requirements:

+PHP >= 7.3
+OpenSSL PHP Extension
+PDO PHP Extension
+Mbstring
+PHP Extension
+DB Mysql

+1. composer install
+2. php artisan migrate
+3. php -S localhost:8010 -t public

 ## Contributing

 Thank you for considering contributing to Lumen!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).